WestCoastJitterbugsOrg/calendar/CONTRIBUTING.md

 I recommend using VS Code and installing the workspace recommendations.

+Make sure the root directory where this code resides is named `cw-filter-calendar`, otherwise it will not work

 Now run `yarn`, this will install all dependencies.

 Create a file called `.wp-env.override.json` and fill it with the following: